theGholland/Deep-CFR-2025/README.md

 ## (Single) Deep CFR on your Local Machine

 ### Install locally
-This codebase only supports Linux officially (Mac has not been tested).
+This project runs on Python 3.12 and officially supports Linux (Mac has not been tested).

-First, please install Docker and download the [PyCrayon](https://github.com/torrvision/crayon) container.
-For dependency management we recommend Miniconda.
-To install the dependencies, simply activate your conda environment and then run
+First, install Docker and download the [PyCrayon](https://github.com/torrvision/crayon) container.
+Then install the Python dependencies using

 ```
-conda install pytorch=0.4.1 -c pytorch -y
-pip install PokerRL
+pip install --no-build-isolation -r requirements.txt
 ```

+The `--no-build-isolation` flag is required so that the PokerRL-2025 dependency correctly builds its PyCrayon logger under Python 3.12.

 ### Running experiments locally